Particular/docs.particular.net/persistence/azure-table/configuration_code_astp_[3,).partial.md

 The following settings are available for changing the behavior of saga persistence section:

  * `ConnectionString`: Sets the connection string for the storage account to be used for storing saga information.
+ * `UseCloudTableClient`: Allows to set a fully pre-configured Cloud Table client instead of using a connection string.
- * `DisableSecondaryKeyLookupForSagasCorrelatedByProperties`: By default the persistence operates in migration mode to remain backwards compatible and tries to find sagas by using the secondary index property.
-If all sagas have been migrated, the lookup by secondary key can be disabled.
+ * `DisableSecondaryKeyLookupForSagasCorrelatedByProperties`: By default the persistence operates in compatibility mode and tries to find sagas by using the secondary index property.
+If no more sagas are using the secondary index property `NServiceBus_2ndIndexKey`, the lookup by secondary key can be disabled.
  * `AssumeSecondaryKeyUsesANonEmptyRowKeySetToThePartitionKey`: Sagas that have been stored with a secondary index used an empty RowKey on the secondary index entry.
-By enabling this setting the secondary key lookups will assume that the RowKey equals the PartitionKey.
+By enabling this setting the secondary key lookups will assume that the RowKey equals the PartitionKey, which is crucial for Azure Cosmos DB Table API usage.
- * `AllowSecondaryKeyLookupToFallbackToFullTableScan`: Opt-in to full table scanning for sagas that have been stored with version 1.4 or earlier when running in migration mode.
+ * `AllowSecondaryKeyLookupToFallbackToFullTableScan`: Opt-in to full table scanning for sagas that have been stored with version 1.4 or earlier when running in compatibility mode.

 ### Subscription configuration